ss2552/Guide_3DS/docs/troubleshooting-soundhax.md

 If the above doesn't fix your issue, and you are using an Old 3DS / Old 3DS XL / Old 2DS, you may be encountering an issue involving cartridge updates.
 Take another look at the system version.
 If the number before the letter is 4 or lower (e.g. 11.3.0-**4**U), replace the Soundhax file on the root of your SD card with the one from [here](http://soundhax.686178.xyz/frankenfirm.html?crash).

-If none of these fix your issue, join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) for assistance.
+If none of these fix your issue, join [r/3ds on Discord](https://discord.gg/3ds) for assistance.

 :::